r-devel/r-dev-web/WindowsBuilds/R-4.3/howto.md

 The differences between Rtools42 and Rtools43 are small and no new extensions for such files were added.

+Since Rtools43 release 5863, pkg-config can be used to establish the linking order for tiff via `pkg-config --libs libtiff-4` (more details are provider later in this text).

+In some cases, a Makevars file may need to refer directly to a directory with header files or a library file.
+It is better to avoid such direct references for portability, but if needed, one may use `R_TOOLS_SOFT` make variable.

+`R_TOOLS_SOFT` is set to the root of the compiled native toolchain, `R_TOOLS_SOFT`/include is automatically available for headers, `R_TOOLS_SOFT`/lib is automatically available for libraries, but when one needs to refer to files in different locations or for different tools, one may have to use that variable.

+There is also `LOCAL_SOFT` variable which by default points to the root of the compiled toolchain and in some CRAN packages has been used for this purpose (well before this toolchain existed).
+However, the original idea of `LOCAL_SOFT` was to use it for libraries not available with the toolchain, like `/usr/local` is used on Unix machines to refer to software not part of the OS distribution.
+It is hence more portable to use `R_TOOLS_SOFT` for the purpose of referring to the libraries/headers which are part of the toolchain.

 ## Building the toolchain and libraries from source

 The toolchain and libraries are built using a modified version of